Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab5.1.md

 * Design a nested loop that displays 10 rows of # characters.
 There should be 15 # characters in each row.

-For row 1 to 10
+For row 1 to 10 step 1
-   For charInRow 1 to 15
+   For charInRow 1 to 15 step 1
       Display charInRow
    End For
 End For